Deltares/dfm_tools/README.rst

 - the line ``import shapely.geometry`` does not work, while ``import shapely`` does (OSError: [WinError 126] The specified module could not be found), solution:
 	- find geos.py in your environment (eg %userprofile%\\AppData\\Local\\Continuum\\anaconda3\\envs\\dfm_tools_env\\Lib\\site-packages\\shapely\\geos.py)
 	- replace ``if os.getenv('CONDA_PREFIX', ''):`` with ``if 0:`` on line 143 (this disables this if statement and redirects to else)
+- report other bugs and feature requests at the developers or at https://github.com/openearth/dfm_tools/issues (include OS, dfm_tools version, reproduction steps)

 TODO wishlist